VejuneZem/vejune-zemaityte-site/content/event/2022-04-27-mmtc_invited-talk/index.md

 #  postcode: '90133'
 #  country: Italy

-summary: "A talk discussing ongoing work on “Public Value of Open Cultural Data” project"
+summary: "A talk discussing different applications of network methodologies to the study of screen media industries"

 # Talk start and end times.
 #   End time can optionally be hidden by prefixing the line with `#`.